CodyEngel/GoByExample/README.md

 30. [Tickers](https://gobyexample.com/tickers) timers are for when you want to do something once in the future - tickers are for when you want to do something repeatedly at regular intervals.
 Here’s an example of a ticker that ticks periodically until we stop it.
 [Source](/main/tickers.go)
+31. [Worker Pools](https://gobyexample.com/worker-pools) in this example we’ll look at how to implement a worker pool using goroutines and channels.
+[Source](/main/worker-pools.go)